New classes started March 18th 2023! See description of the class process below. Any support to further this cause is always appreciated.

 The heart of the plant talks is a tour through the world of plants using the book Botany in a Day (6th ed.) by Thomas J. Elpel.
 This newest edition is fully updated in regards to taxonomical classification.
 We are excited to incorporate it into the learning on this website.
 Other texts will be cited when available and appropriate.
 However, everyone taking this course should at least have access to the most current edition of Botany in a Day if possible to reinforce the learning.
 The book can be purchased directly from Thomas at www.hopspress.com/Books/Botany_in_a_Day.htm.
 Authors make very little royalties when their books are purchased from resellers.
 Please purchase this book and others in the resources section directly from the authors when possible!
 If you already have an older version of Botany in a Day then you can give it to a friend just starting their botanical journey or make do while going through the class if necessary.

-Every two-three weeks a new entry concerning readings from the text is posted to this website, no official registration is necessary, just check the website as you are able, to access each class.
+Typically every two weeks a new entry concerning readings from the text is posted to this website.
+No official registration is necessary, just check the website as you are able, to access each class.
 A photo album will accompany posts when possible.
-Very excited to add many new pictures this year in particular. i am also looking forward to adding more monographs of plant families and many more electronic resources in 2017 as well given the support necessary for so much concerted effort.The course will continue through December.
-With each posting excercises will be given to provide students to deepen their understanding of class material.
+Very excited to add many new pictures this year in particular. i am also looking forward to adding more monographs of plant families and many more electronic resources in 2023 as well given the support necessary for so much concerted effort.The course will continue through December.
+With each posting, excercises will be given to help students to deepen their understanding of class material.
 Your reflections from the classes are greatly encouraged and appreciated.
 Take time to ask yourself how much you can commit to this process.
 Complementing the readings with the exercises will help you internalize your understanding of course content.

 In 2010 i took the opportunity to greatly update and expand upon Elpel’s 5th edition of Botany in a Day. by going linearly family by family with postings that were 5-15 pages in length.
 Over 130 pages containing updated plant classifications and much additional supplemental ethnobotanical information was added.
 All of this information will remain available under the archived classes at the online tab of the site.